 I tried finding French bread pans that would be short enough to go into my convection steam oven but wasn’t able to.
 So, now I bake my loaves in a French bread baking pan (the pans I use are linked) in the regular oven.

-Love French Bread?
-Try my Sourdough French Bread recipe!
+Love French bread?
+Try my French sourdough bread recipe!

 How to Make Easy French Bread